rangsimanketkaew/QM-on-TAIWANIA/README.md

 scratch files in working directory.
 So ORCA will read linking standard input file and print output file to working directory.

 * `suborca` supports the ORCA PBS job submission for parallel calculation with only OpenMPI.
-It can detect the user-defined number of MPI rank from **PALn** keyword, where n is positive integer number e.g. PAL8, in control line of input file
+It can detect the user-defined number of MPI rank from **PALn** keyword, where n is positive integer number, in control line of input file.
+Following is example of single-point energy calculation run in parallel with 8 MPI ranks.

 <details>
-<summary> Click here to see example of Gaussian input for 4 thread adn 4 GPU request on GPU queue.</summary>
+<summary> Click here to see example of ORCA input for 4 MPI ranks.</summary>

 ```
 !
 RHF TightSCF PModel
-!opt PAL8
+! opt PAL8

 * xyz 0 1
  C 0.000000 0.000000 0.000000